sfc-gh-jrauh/sfdataharmonization/README.md

 ## 🎯 Overview

-This repository contains a complete end-to-end entity resolution pipeline that demonstrates how to match product records across different datasets with varying schemas, naming conventions, and data quality.
+This repository contains a complete end-to-end data harmonization pipeline that demonstrates how to match product records across different datasets with varying schemas, naming conventions, and data quality.
 Built entirely within Snowflake using Cortex AI, Streamlit, and Notebooks, this solution achieves **85%+ accuracy** while requiring minimal manual intervention.

 **What makes this solution unique:**
 - 🤖 **AI-Powered**: Uses Snowflake Cortex AI for schema mapping and intelligent matching